chic-geek/chrisbrett.info/README.md

 ## Technology

-There are no Node packages, no build processes etc. Everything is currently done by hand.
-Purposely kept this simple.
+Purposely kept this simple, but am using `node-sass` to minify my css.

 ## Deployment